microsoft/pyright/docs/type-concepts.md

 ### Overloads

 Some functions or methods can return one of several different types.
-In cases where the return type depends on the types of the input parameters, it is useful to specify this using a series of `@overload` signatures.
+In cases where the return type depends on the types of the input arguments, it is useful to specify this using a series of `@overload` signatures.
 When Pyright evaluates a call expression, it determines which overload signature best matches the supplied arguments.

 [PEP 484](https://www.python.org/dev/peps/pep-0484/#function-method-overloading) introduced the `@overload` decorator and described how it can be used, but the PEP did not specify precisely how a type checker should choose the “best” overload.
 Pyright uses the following rules.